 - Our Synagogue

 Nancy likes the challenges that come her way on a daily basis.
 With her attention to detail, experience and "can do" attitude, it has created a winning combination for her and TBS!
 At TBS, she handles the day to day business needs of Temple Beth Sholom, staff, and board relations.
 She is the liaison between the staff and the TBS Board (including committees).
 She handles member needs regarding statements & membership concerns and deals with business vendors and suppliers for TBS.
-All with the help of her dog, Finn (pictured left).
+All with the help of her dog, Finn (pictured right).
 Reach out to Nancy if you have questions about billing, your current membership, or the temple in general at email@example.com.

 Kelly grew up in Englewood and has a beautiful family with her husband of 32 years including two children and a grandson!
 She loves outdoor activities such as hiking & swimming as well as reading.
 She also loves TBS!
 She assists the rabbi with all needs, including synagogue calendar, rabbi’s schedule, announcements, bulletins, congregant interaction with the rabbi, and new member needs and updates.
 She is the main contact and keeper of the TBS calendar and first step in scheduling a meeting, program, dinner, event, etc. Reach out to her if you need help scheduling anything or have questions regarding the rabbi, high holidays, calendar, or events.
 Contact Kelly at firstname.lastname@example.org.